teacheredu-euniwell/oer-diversity-inclusion/README.md

 ###	5.1 Socioeconomical Inequality

 Sociologists examining the causes, mechanisms, and consequences of discrimination (see chapter 2) and social inequality focus on the impact of ascribed features of social status (like ethnicity or gender) and acquired attributes (like the level of education a person has reached).
 Inequality is social insofar as it arises through social processes.

 Finding a value-free definition of social inequality is challenging, however.
 One might say: "Social inequality exists when people have different levels of well-being" (Brüderl, 2019)[^1].
 But this poses another problem, that of defining well-being.
 In that light, the following definition may be preferable:

 > __Definition of Social Inequality__
 >
-> Social inequality exists when people have different levels of primary and/or secondary intermediate goods.
+> "Social inequality exists when people have different levels of primary and/or secondary intermediate goods.
 Intermediate goods are dimensions of social inequality such as education or financial capital.” (translated from Brüderl, 2019)[^1]

 Whether inequality is just or unjust is a separate question that will not be discussed here.
 For a common definition of social justice and an extended description of relevant concepts, theory, and praxis, see Abbott (2014)[^2].